-- Students in their first semester at ASU. - Students on academic probation. - Students with a cumulative GPA of less than 2.00. - Students in their first three semesters (in selected departments). - Students who have been disqualified (these students are allowed to attend ASU summer and winter sessions only and must be advised in the Office of Student and Academic Programs in FULTN 110). - Students who have surpassed their 65th earned hour. - Students who are "off-track" in their major.
+- Students in their first semester at ASU. - Students on academic probation.

+- Students with a cumulative GPA of less than 2.00. - Students in their first three semesters. - Students who have been disqualified (these students are allowed to attend ASU summer and winter sessions only and must be advised in the Office of Student and Academic Programs in FULTN 110). - Students who have surpassed their 64th earned hour. - Students who are "off-track" in their major.

-Students in the above categories should consult an advisor in the department or school of their major.
+Students in the above categories should consult an advisor in the department or school of their major (with the exception of disqualified students, who may only receive advising in the Office for Student and Academic Programs, FULTN 110).
 Students are encouraged to see if they have an advising hold each semester before attempting registration transactions.